shader-slang/shader-slang.github.io/community/code-quality.md

+---
+title: Bar of Code Quality for Slang
+layout: page
-# Bar of Code Quality for Slang
+description: Bar of Code Quality for Slang
+permalink: "/community/code-quality/"
+intro_image_absolute: true
+intro_image_hide_on_mobile: false
+---

 Thank you for your interest in contributing to Slang!
 We welcome contributions from the community, and to ensure a high standard of quality across the codebase, we maintain a set of expectations that we ask all contributors to adhere to.
 Please read through the following guidelines to help your pull request meet the quality bar required for merging.

-## Code Style and Consistency
+### Code Style and Consistency

 **Follow Project Standards:** Adhere to the code style and conventions currently used in Slang.
 This includes formatting, naming conventions, and structural patterns.